InteractiveComputerGraphics/splashsurf/README.md

 ## Output file formats

 Currently, only VTK and OBJ formats are supported to store the reconstructed surface meshes.
+Both formats support output of normals but only VTK supports additional fields such as interpolated scalar or vector fields.
+The file format is inferred from the extension of output filename.

 ## All command line options